Moine Thrust Belt: Torridonian

-The Torridonian Supergroup is of Neoproterozoic age and consists mainly of sandstone with a maximum preserved thickness of over 8 km.
-It is divided into three groups, the Stoer, Sleat and Torridon groups.
-The unconformity at the base of this unit is highly irregular, showing that it was deposited on an eroded land surface.
+The Torridon and Sleat groups are of Neoproterozoic age and consists mainly of sandstone with a maximum preserved thickness of over 8 km.
+The unconformity at the base of these groups is highly irregular, showing that it was deposited on an eroded land surface.

 Lower Palaeozoic

 The Cambrian to lower Ordovician rocks consist of two groups, the Ardvreck Group and the Durness Group.
 The Ardvreck Group lies above an angular unconformity over various parts of the Torridon Group and locally over the Lewisian.
 It is a sequence of mainly quartz arenites.
 The lowermost part of the Eriboll Formation, the Basal Quartzite Member, is often pebbly at its base.
 The overlying Pipe Rock Member is a distinctive quartz arenite with many white weathering skolithos trace fossils that act as strain markers in areas of more ductile deformation.
 The uppermost two parts of the Ardvreck Group form the An t-Sron Formation, with the dolomitic Fucoid Beds Member being overlain by the quartz arenites of the Salterella Grit Member.
 The succeeding Durness Group consists mainly of dolomites, with some limestone and chert.

 The distinctive character of this sequence enabled detailed mapping, even in areas of relatively poor exposure and allowed sections repeated by thrusting to be recognised.